Virtual object keying

 waitForDeployments flow:

-FindDeploymentTopologyMinReplicas. - Count running instances per region; require
+FindDeploymentTopologyMinReplicas. - Count running instances per region.

 Self-skip (belt-and-suspenders dedup)